Dilated cardiomyopathy (DCM) in dogs and cats: symptoms, diagnosis and treatment

 3. Secondary causes

-Other underlying diseases such as infections (e.g. with parvovirus), toxins or hormonal disorders (e.g. thyroid diseases) can also cause or promote DCM.
+Other underlying diseases such as infections (e.g. with the parvovirus), toxins or hormonal disorders (e.g. thyroid diseases) can also cause or promote DCM.

 Symptoms of DCM